-Individuals Convicted Of Certain Crimes May Not Be Eligible
+Individuals Convicted of Certain Crimes May Not Be Eligible

+Not everyone who petitions the court for the restoration of their firearm rights will be successful.
+Some felonies are not eligible for rights restoration through this process.
 Those convicted of a Measure 11 Offense — an offense with a mandatory minimum sentence in Oregon — usually cannot have their rights restored.
 Examples of these crimes include murder, first-degree manslaughter, first-degree robbery and other offenses.

-Many people enjoy hunting but can no longer do it legally because of firearm restrictions.
-Many of these individuals were convicted years or even decades ago, yet they still have to miss annual hunting trips with friends and family.
-They could lose out on the opportunity to teach their children how to hunt and use a firearm.
+Many people enjoy hunting but can no longer do it legally, due to restrictions on their right to possess a firearm because of a felony conviction in their past.
+Many of these individuals were convicted years or even decades ago, yet must miss annual hunting trips with friends and family as well as the opportunity to teach their children how to hunt and use a firearm.

-The Petition Process For Firearm Rights Restoration
+The Petition Process for Firearm Rights Restoration

 Petitioners must file a petition in the circuit court of the county where they live.
 The petition is served on the sheriff or chief of police, who reviews the contents as well as the individual’s record to determine whether they believe the person poses any threat to public safety.
 Often, these petitions go through without opposition.
 There is frequently a hearing in front of a judge even if the petition is not opposed.

 Having good character witnesses can be an essential part of a contested hearing, showing community support and a strong personal support system.

 Petitioning for firearm rights restoration is an especially useful tool for those who have been convicted of Class A and B felonies that cannot be reduced or set aside.

 Talking with an attorney about options can help an individual find the right path back to lawful possession of firearms.
-A brief consultation can usually help you understand your individual situation and what options exist.
+A brief phone consultation can usually help you understand your individual situation and what options exist.